Introduction to Office Carpets

 Mikkel Küster, Interior Designer MAKVäRK

-Working with a carpet manufacturer for commercial or domestic use provides you with the freedom to pinpoint exactly what you are looking for in carpet design.
+Working with a carpet manufacturer for commercial or domestic use provides you with the freedom to pinpoint exactly what you are looking for in your office carpet design.
 From vibrant

 Turn your office project into an eco-friendly one by selecting a carpet manufacturer that has devoted itself to creating

-Sustainability and environmental impact may also be of great importance to your client.
+Sustainability and environmental impact may also be of great importance to your client who may only want to use sustainable office carpets.
 If so, choose a carpet provider that has implemented recycling systems and sustainable processes like Cradle to Cradle.
 Some carpet manufacturers, such as

 If you aspire to work in an environmentally conscious way, but are unsure of what you need to make that happen, take a look at the 11 Things You Need to Look For When Talking Carpets and Sustainability.